rdwhitley/ow-code-sample/README.md

 * To see how you interpret requirements

 # Setup
-This is a Ruby on Rails project.
-TODO: Anything else to add here?
+This is a [Ruby on Rails](https://guides.rubyonrails.org/getting_started.html) project.
+These are the items required to get up and running.

 ## Installing Ruby
 You will need to install Ruby version 2.7.4.
 This is done using a tool called [RVM](https://rvm.io) that separates this new Ruby install from from any other that might be on your system.